 Teochew opera in Malaysia is precisely such a form of visual and auditory fusion, which adequately demonstrates Chinese folklore and evokes the deep cultural memories of the Chinese through periodic performances.
-Through the festivals, the opera activities enabled Malaysian Chinese to have a more precise and more explicit understanding of the sequence of Chinese deities and traditional customs; through the music, they were reminded that apart from Western musical elements, there is also a familiar and unique mode of scales and instrument configurations; and through the performances, the symbols of movement, dress and language were sequentially presented to correspond to the schemas in the Malaysian Chinese.
+Through the festivals, the opera activities enabled Malaysian Chinese to have a more precise and more explicit understanding of the sequence of Chinese deities and traditional customs; through the music, they were reminded that apart from Western musical elements, there is also a familiar and unique mode of scales and instrument configurations; and through the performances, the symbols of movement, dress and language were sequentially presented to correspond to the schemas in the Malaysian Chinese conceptual world, thus reinforcing the symbolism of various types of symbols for the Chinese.
 In Teochew opera performances, the cultural memories of the Chinese are evoked, and a solid cultural boundary is constructed within the community to resist the force of assimilation of other cultures in the multicultural context.